MjelleLab/MicroRNA-and-Gene-Expression-In-Multiple-Myeloma/README.md

 #### Please note that the p-values for the survival analysis and clinical comparisons are not adjusted for multiple testing.

 ### Survival analysis of microRNAs and other small ncRNAs in Multiple Myeloma
 http://mjellelab.shinyapps.io/Shiny_miRNA_Survival_Revision

-### MicroRNA Expression and clincal parameters in Multiple Myeloma
+### MicroRNA Expression and clinical parameters in Multiple Myeloma
 https://mjellelab.shinyapps.io/SHINY_miRNA_CLINICAL/

-### Small ncRNA Expression and clincal parameters in Multiple Myeloma
+### Small ncRNA Expression and clinical parameters in Multiple Myeloma
 http://mjellelab.shinyapps.io/SHINY_ncRNA_CLINICAL

 ### microRNA and mRNA correlation in Multiple Myeloma #########
 http://mjellelab.shinyapps.io/SHINY_MicroRNA_mRNA_Correlation

-### Messenger RNA Expression and clincal parameters in Multiple Myeloma
+### Messenger RNA Expression and clinical parameters in Multiple Myeloma
 https://mjellelab.shinyapps.io/SHINY_mRNA_CLINICAL_Revision/